Some months ago, I found some fun faux keys at a craft store for $1 each (pictured below). I bought 12 of them.

 At the beginning of the lesson when the students warms-up with their pentascales/scales/arpeggios, I can ask the student to randomly choose a key to see which one(s) we will review that day.

-I’ve also used these keys for simple activities such as asking students to draw scales or chords on paper or on a paper staff with glass gems.
+I’ve also been using these keys for simple activities such as asking students to draw scales or chords on paper or on a paper staff with glass gems.
 Technique and theory is a little bit more fun when students get to randomly choose the key instead of the teacher, and it is always fun to have a cute prop.

-After the success of these metal keys, I wondered if I could make a printable of 12 keys that I could print off for my students.
+After the success of these metal keys, I wondered if I could make a printable version of 12 keys that I could print off for my students.
 After learning each scale, I could award the student with a key to add to their keyring which could be kept on their piano bag.
 Here is what I came up with:

 In case you don’t feel like cutting out keys for each student, I also made a simple checklist version: